knysti/xamarin-course/README.markdown

 # Learn Xamarin for free at e-conomic's Code Academy

 Interested in learning how to build cross-platform apps for iOS and Android using Xamarin?
 Look no further.
-This fall e-conomic will host a weekly class, where you can come and learn together with full time developers, that want to learn as well.
-We will create a space in e-conomic's development department where you have the time to learn, and where you can get help and feedback, in a nice environment in central Copenhagen.
+This fall e-conomic will host a weekly class, where you can come learn together with full time developers.
+We will create a space in e-conomic's development department where you will learn with help and feedback from our developers, in a nice environment in central Copenhagen.

 ## What will we be doing?
 * Watch some online videos
 * Give a few lectures ourselves
-* Independent projects with help from e-conomic's mobile developers.
+* Independent projects with sparring and code reviews from e-conomic's mobile developers.

 ## Ok, so how much is it?
 It's free.
 We have limited slots open, but the course is free of charge.
 While e-conomic will supply the location, coffee, and fresh fruit, you must bring your own hard- and software.

 ## So what is the catch?
 There is no catch.
-We at e-conomic would like to get contact to new and future developers, and show you that e-conomic is a nice place to spend your working hours.
+We at e-conomic would like to create a resource full environment, get in contact to new and future developers. and show you that we have a nice place to spend your working hours.
 We will not dictate what kind of app you can and cannot build.
 The aim of this course is for you to learn!
 No strings attached.

 ## Can I get ETCS points for this course?
-Yes, if you can find a supervisor at your university who is willing to aprove it.
+Yes, our students have done this in the past.
+You just need to find a supervisor at your university who is willing to aprove it.
 We will not involve yourselves in this matter, but we will try to design the course in a way that the work load matches a 5 ETCS course.

 ## Practicalities
 Direct any questions to our mobile developer Anders at ahk@e-conomic.com.
 The class will be Thursdays from 12 o'clock starting the 1st of September 2016.
 Last course day will be no later than December 1st 2016.